Thundereggs - Oregon

-Along the 300 miles of the Pacific Coast, there are a great number of excellent locations to find agate, jasper, petrified wood, and marine fossils.
-The Willamette River and its tributaries carry mineral materials from volcanic deposits of the Cascade Mountains.
+Along more than 300 miles of the Pacific Coast, there are a significant number of excellent locations to find agate, jasper, petrified wood, and marine fossils.
+Inland rivers, including the Willamette, Clackamas, and Umpqua Rivers and their tributaries, carry mineral materials from volcanic deposits of the Cascade Mountains.

-The high desert and forest of Central Oregon provide great opportunities to find high-quality thundereggs, geodes, agate, jasper, petrified wood, limb casts, and obsidian.
-Eastern and Southeastern Oregon are known to be the regions with the great source of agate, jasper, thundereggs, geodes, petrified wood, and leaf fossils.
+The high desert and mountains of Central Oregon are known for high-quality thundereggs, geodes, agate, jasper, petrified wood, limb casts, and obsidian.
+Eastern and southeastern Oregon are exceptionally productive, yielding agate, jasper, thundereggs, geodes, petrified wood, and leaf fossils.

 Oregon Rockhounding Map - Free & Fee Sites